repoze/repoze.sendmail/README.txt

 email.
 This fork is meant to be usable with repoze.bfg and other non-Zope3 frameworks.

+We have also made optional, for queued delivery, the running of the queue processor thread.
+We have added a console script, qp, which can process queued mail and either exit after one pass or continue to run daemonically, checking the queue periodically.

 You probably want to take a look at the documentation for zope.sendmail:

 http://pypi.python.org/pypi/zope.sendmail